At a Glance

 - Customise Axis - Allows you to overwrite default plot labels

-- Restrictions - Allows you to define single or multiple participants allowed per computer
+- Restrictions - Allows you to define single or multiple contributors allowed per computer

 - Expiration - Allows you to set a date for the public test link to expire